teotikalki/sem-frame-buster/readme.txt

 = Help Me! =

-Feel very free to report issues in the [Semiologic forums](http://forum.semiologic.com).
+The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

-Please note, however, that we generally stick to assisting [Semiologic Pro](http://www.getsemiologic.com) users.
+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).